1989 Loma Prieta earthquake: Effects on transportation

 Immediately after the earthquake, Bay Area airports were closed so officials could conduct a visual inspection and damage assessment procedures.
 San Jose International Airport, Oakland International Airport and San Francisco International Airport all opened the next morning.
 Large cracks in Oakland's runway and taxiway reduced the usable length to two-thirds normal, and damage to the dike required quick remediation to avoid flooding the runway with water from the bay.
 Oakland Airport repair costs were assessed at $30 million (equivalent to $ million today).

 San Francisco Municipal Railway (Muni) lost all power to electric transit systems when the quake hit, but otherwise suffered little damage and no injuries to operators or riders.
 Cable cars and electric trains and buses were stalled in place – half of Muni's transport capability was lost for 12 hours.
-Muni relied on diesel buses to continue abbreviated service until electric power was restored later that night, and electric units could be inspected and readied for service on the morning of October 18.
+Muni resorted to Diesel-powered buses to continue abbreviated service until electric power was restored later that night, and electric units could be inspected and readied for service on the morning of October 18.
 After 78 hours, 96 percent of Muni services were back in operation, including the cable cars.
-Amtrak intercity rail service into Oakland from the California Zephyr continued, but the Coast Starlight was temporarily suspended north of Salinas because of damage to the Southern Pacific's Coast Line.
+Amtrak intercity rail service into Oakland from the California Zephyr continued, but the Coast Starlight was temporarily suspended north of Salinas because of damage to the Southern Pacific Railroad's Coast Line.

 The earthquake changed the Bay Area's automobile transportation landscape.
 Not only did the quake force seismic retrofitting of all Bay Area bridges, it caused enough damage that some parts of the region's freeway system had to be demolished.
 Damage to the region's transportation system was estimated at $1.8 billion (equivalent to $ billion today).